tonyhammond/notebooks/test-sparql.md

 <div class="krn-spql"><div class="magic">Display: table</div></div>

+#### Query

 And then the SPARQL query itself.
+This just lists an aritrary page of musicians with their gender.
+Will look for a more inspired example later.

 ```sparql